Life after Couch to 5K

 Work on technique

 How about fine-tuning your running style?
-Working on your running technique will help make your runs feel less tiring, reduce your risk of injury and ultimately be more enjoyable.
-Read our 10 tips on how to run correctly.
+Working on your running technique will help make your runs feel less tiring and more enjoyable.
+It will also reduce your risk of injury.

 Join a running club

 A running club is the perfect way to commit to running regularly.
 Most clubs have running groups for different levels, including beginners.
-Clubs are also a great way to find running partners to run with outside of club sessions.
+They are also a great way to find people to run with outside of club sessions.

 Plan your next challenge